From the Sahara to the Sea

 - Meals as per itinerary (L = Lunch, D = Dinner), including soft drinks, juices, tea and coffee

 - Comprehensive sightseeing including local guides and entrance fees as per itinerary

 - Transportation throughout on comfortable air-conditioned coaches

 - Airport/hotel transfer in Casablanca on arrival and hotel/airport group transfer in Rabat on departure for suggested flight on Qatar Airways

 - Hotel porterage (one piece per person)

 Tour price does not include

 - International airfares (please contact Renaissance Tours or your travel agent for assistance)

-- Airport/hotel transfers on tour arrival and departure if not travelling on suggested flights
+- Hotel/airport transfer on departure if not travelling on group transfer

 - Airport porterage